Butterworth filter: Original paper

 where $\omega$ is the angular frequency in radians per second and $n$ is the number of poles in the filter—equal to the number of reactive elements in a passive filter.
-If = 1, the amplitude response of this type of filter in the passband is 1/√2 ≈ 0.7071, which is half power or −3 dB.
-Butterworth only dealt with filters with an even number of poles in his paper.
-He may have been unaware that such filters could be designed with an odd number of poles.
+Its cutoff frequency (the half-power point of approximately −3 dB or a voltage gain of 1/√2 ≈ 0.7071) is normalized to 𝜔 = 1 radian per second.
+Butterworth only dealt with filters with an even number of poles in his paper, though odd-order filters can be created with the addition of a single-pole filter applied to the output of the even-order filter.
 He built his higher-order filters from 2-pole filters separated by vacuum tube amplifiers.
 His plot of the frequency response of 2-, 4-, 6-, 8-, and 10-pole filters is shown as A, B, C, D, and E in his original graph.

 Butterworth solved the equations for two-pole and four-pole filters, showing how the latter could be cascaded when separated by vacuum tube amplifiers and so enabling the construction of higher-order filters despite inductor losses.
 In 1930, low-loss core materials such as molypermalloy had not been discovered and air-cored audio inductors were rather lossy.
 Butterworth discovered that it was possible to adjust the component values of the filter to compensate for the winding resistance of the inductors.

 He used coil forms of 1.25″ diameter and 3″ length with plug-in terminals.
 Associated capacitors and resistors were contained inside the wound coil form.
 The coil formed part of the plate load resistor.
 Two poles were used per vacuum tube and RC coupling was used to the grid of the following tube.

 Butterworth also showed that the basic low-pass filter could be modified to give low-pass, high-pass, band-pass and band-stop functionality.